-- System Configuration window will now appear.
-Go to Services tab and check Hide all Microsoft services.
+- Go to the Services tab and check Hide all Microsoft services.
 Now click Disable all button.

-- List of startup applications will appear.
-Select first item on the list, right-click it and choose Disable from the menu.
-Repeat this step for all startup applications.
+- A list of startup applications will appear.
+Select the first item on the list, right-click it, and choose Disable from the menu.
+Repeat this step for all applications.

-- After disabling all startup applications, close Task Manager and go to System Configuration window.
+- Close Task Manager and go to the System Configuration window.
 Click Apply and OK and restart your PC.

 Once your PC restarts, check if the problem is still there.
 If not, you can enable services and applications one by one until you find the problematic application.